tall-dan/gatherable/README.md

 ### Security

-You may have thought, "This gem pretty much just opens a door straight to my database!"
+You may have thought, "This gem pretty much just opens a door to insert straight to my database!"
 You would be correct.
 I'm not sure of "The Best Way" to fix this.
 I've got a small bandaid.
 In `config/gatherable`, set `config.auth_method = :session`.

 Now, when posting a new object, Gatherable will check to see if the passed `global_identifier` is the same as what is stored in the session.